CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Predicting Emotional States and Intervention Opportunities from Mobile Diary Text

-We evaluated CALLM using metrics including balanced accuracy (i.e., the mean of sensitivity and specificity) and area under the receiver operating characteristic curve (ROC-AUC) across binary emotional and behavioral states.
-Notably, both metrics maintain a naive baseline of 50\%, which corresponds to the performance level expected from majority guessing in binary classification, regardless of class imbalance.
+To assess whether CALLM can accurately predict emotional and behavioral states from brief mobile diary text (RQ2), we established a comprehensive evaluation protocol.
+We evaluated the framework using metrics including balanced accuracy (i.e., the mean of sensitivity and specificity) and area under the receiver operating characteristic curve (ROC-AUC) across binary emotional and behavioral states.
+Notably, both metrics maintain a naive baseline of guessing the majority as 50\% (referred as `majority baseline' later), reflecting the expected performance of majority guessing in binary classification, regardless of class imbalance.

 The evaluation was conducted using 5-fold grouped cross-validation, with each fold representing a distinct group of participants (which means participants were stratified into five non-overlapping groups, ensuring that all entries from the same participant remained within a single fold to prevent data leakage and maintain the independence of training and testing sets).
 This validation approach ensures that the model's performance metrics reflect its true generalizability to new, unseen participants rather than merely its ability to recognize patterns from familiar individuals.

-We compared CALLM to several baseline models, including traditional text classification approaches (BoW \cite{harris1954distributional}, TF-IDF \cite{salton1988term}, LIWC \cite{boyd2022development}) and transformer-based models (XLNet \cite{yang2019xlnet}, BERT \cite{devlin2018bert}, and SentenceBERT \cite{reimers2019sentence}).
-Within the CALLM framework, we explored multiple RAG few-shot configurations that leveraged varying numbers of peer-retrieved diaries and their associated ground truths, specifically zero-shot, one-shot, and few-shot (5, 10, or 20).
-We also investigated different strategies for incorporating an individual’s diary history by comparing: (1) no history, (2) diary entries since the current day's morning, and (3) diary entries since the last day's morning.